ManasMakde/SpriteSheetMaker/README.md

       If any pixel in the sprite has a transparency less than this amount then it is discarded (If you would like to remove all semi-transparent pixel set this to 1.0)

    5. **Alpha Step:**
-      Ensures that all pixels have a transparency which is a multiple of this amount
+      Ensures that all pixels have a transparency which is a multiple of this amount, Keep at 0.0 to disable

-   6. **Shrink Interp:**
-      Which interpolation method to use while shrinking the rendered image into pixelated version

-   7. **Test Image:**
+   6. **Test Image:**
       Provide an image on which to apply the pixelation settings (useful for testing pixelation settings before applying to entire sheet)

-   8. **Pixelate Test Image:**
+   7. **Pixelate Test Image:**
       Generates a pixelated version of the image provided, This is purely for testing purposes on the provided image, this button will not effect your sprite sheet in any way (You can also think of this as a standalone pixelizer for images)

 5. **Output Settings**